Saint Sophia Cathedral, Polotsk

-The Cathedral of Holy Wisdom (Полацкі Сафійскі сабор) was a cathedral in Polotsk that was built by Prince Vseslav Briacheslavich (1044–1101) between 1044 (first mentioned in the Voskresenskaia Chronicle under the year 1056) and 1066.
+The Cathedral of Saint Sophia (Полацкі Сафійскі сабор) is a former religious building in Polotsk, Belarus, that was built by Prince Vseslav of Polotsk between 1044 and 1066, now serving as a concert hall.
 It stands at the confluence of the Polota River and the Western Dvina River on the eastern side of the city and is probably the oldest church in Belarus.

 The presumed original appearance of the cathedral (as depicted in 2005 on a 20 ruble silver commemorative coin).
 Vseslav of Polotsk, the cathedral's patron, is shown on the reverse.

+History

+Early history

 The cathedral is named after the Holy Wisdom of God, similar to the Saint Sophia Cathedral in Kyiv and Saint Sophia Cathedral in Novgorod.
 After building his own cathedral, Vseslav, who was an izgoi prince, tried to seize the Kyivan throne.
 Failing in that attempt, he raided the surrounding principalities.
 In 1067, he raided Novgorod the Great and looted the Cathedral of Holy Wisdom, bringing a bell and other looting back to decorate his own Cathedral of Holy Wisdom.
 The cathedral is mentioned in The Tale of Igor's Campaign, where it says that Vseslav would make nocturnal trips to Kyiv as a werewolf and would hear the bells of Holy Wisdom at Polotsk as they rang for matins.

 The cathedral has been significantly rebuilt and heavily modified between the eleventh and eighteenth centuries.
 Indeed, only parts of the church date back to the time of Vseslav, although the names of the builders are inscribed in a stone at the base of the cathedral: David, Toma, Mikula, Kopes, Petr, and Vorish.
 The burial vaults of 16 Polotsk princes dating back to the eleventh century have been uncovered (indeed, Vseslav himself, said to have been a sorcerer as well as a werewolf, was buried in the cathedral he built).
 According to the Voskresenskaia Letopis (s.a.
 1156), the cathedral originally had seven domes, later reduced to five after it was rebuilt following the fire of 1447.
 From 1596–1654 and 1668–1839, it served as the cathedral church of the Archeparchy of Polotsk–Vitebsk in the Ruthenian Uniate Church.
 It was rebuilt again in 1618–1620 by a Greek Catholic Archbishop St. Josaphat Kuntsevych (rr.
 1618–1623) following a fire in 1607, and again after a fire destroyed the cathedral and the city in 1643.